 - ¼ cup bourbon

-- 1 ½ teaspoons chipolte pepper
+- 1 ½ teaspoons chipotle pepper

 - ½ teaspoon hot sauce

-- In a dutch oven or large pot, cook bacon over medium heat until crisp, about 10 minutes.
+- In a Dutch oven or large pot, cook bacon over medium heat until crisp, about 10 minutes.
 Remove bacon with a slotted spoon onto a paper towel lined plate.
 Remove all but 2 tablespoons of bacon grease.

 - Remove from heat and either can or freeze what you are not going to eat.
 Serve at room temperature.
 If it has been refrigerated, warm it slightly in the microwave or let it come to room temperature before serving.

 - Serve on crostini with goat cheese or on sandwiches or burgers.

 - It makes about 2 cups of jam.

 - This will save in the refrigerator for several weeks.

 - To store it, either freeze or can it like you would with any jam.